-2.2 APL - THE ACCREDITATION OF PRIOR LEARNING
+2.2 RECOGNITION OF PRIOR LEARNING

-- 2.2.1 Candidates from other Colleges/Universities may gain credits through APL procedures.
-APL is the process of giving credits for certain modules that the student has successfully completed as a part of prior certified learning, such as courses from a Diploma or Degree programme.
-Short courses, certificates, and work experience are not accepted as equivalent to academic modules as per the Ministry of Higher Education Regulations in Oman. - 2.2.2 Students can only apply for APL exemption before they start the programme, and not during their programme of study.
+- 2.2.1 Candidates who studied at other higher education institutions (whether in Oman or aboard) may gain credits through Recognition of Prior (Certificated) Learning (RPL) procedures.
+RPL is the process of giving credits for certain modules that the student has successfully completed as a part of prior certified learning, such as courses from a Diploma or Degree programme.
+Short courses, certificates, and work experience are not accepted as equivalent to academic modules as per the MoHERI Regulations in Oman. - 2.2.2 Students can only apply for RPL exemption before they start the programme, and not during their programme of study.
 Therefore, students cannot claim exemption from any module, if they have successfully completed an equivalent course elsewhere, after registering for a programme at MUC. - 2.2.3 All APL decisions for non-precedent cases will be confirmed after availing the necessary approval from the University of Bedfordshire.
-The decisions for precedent cases will be confirmed by the APL committee in the College. - 2.2.4 APL fees will be charged and this must be paid at the time of application for APL, irrespective of the outcome of the APL process. - 2.2.5 Honours classifications and other divisions of award are based solely on units/ modules studied and assessed at MUC.
-Grades awarded by other awarding bodies as part of APL are not recognised by the College and UoB.
+The decisions for precedent cases will be confirmed by the RPL committee in the College. - 2.2.4 APL fees will be charged and this must be paid at the time of application for RPL, irrespective of the outcome of the RPL process - 2.2.5 Honours classifications and other divisions of award are based solely on units/ modules studied and assessed at MUC.
+Grades awarded by other awarding bodies as part of RPL are not recognised by the College and UoB.